Keluaa/JuInKo/README.md

 ### The `Julia.kt` interface

 It serves as the equivalent of `julia.h` and `julia-internal.h` (and a few other things).
-It is version independent: functions/variables defined in 1.10 will also be defined if the loaded Julia version is in 1.9, but will raise a `VersionException` if called.
+It is version independent: functions/variables defined in `v1.10` will also be defined if the loaded Julia version is in `v1.9`, but will raise a `VersionException` if called.

-Common global C variables are directly available (e.g. `jl_main_module`, `jl_nothing`, etc...), and more specific ones can be accessed through `Julia::getGlobalVar`.
+Common global C variables are directly available (e.g. `jl_main_module`, `jl_nothing`, etc...), and more specific ones can be accessed through `Julia.getGlobal` and `Julia.getGlobalVarPtr`.

-Some common macros defined in `julia.h` where transformed into functions.
+Some common macros defined in `julia.h` were transformed into functions.

 ### Garbage Collector Management